Gordon Rattray Taylor

 Gordon Rattray Taylor (11 January 1911 – 7 December 1981) was a popular British author and journalist.
-He is most famous for his 1968 book The Biological Time Bomb, which heralded the rise of biotechnology and for his 1983 book The Great Evolution Mystery.
+He is most famous for his 1968 book The Biological Time Bomb, which heralded the rise of biotechnology and for his 1983 book The Great Evolution Mystery, which argued against modern evolutionary theory.

 Biography

 Gordon Rattray Taylor was born in Eastbourne on 11 January 1911, and educated at Radley College public school, before studying natural sciences at Trinity College, Cambridge.
 In 1933 he entered journalism.
 During the war he worked in the Psychological Warfare division of SHAEF.
-In 1958 he joined the BBC where he wrote and devised science television programs such as Eye on Research.
+In 1958 he joined the BBC where he wrote and devised science television programmes such as Eye on Research.
 In 1966 he became a full-time author.
 He served as a member of the Society for Psychical Research, London (1976–81).

 Writing

 In The Biological Time Bomb Taylor heralded the advent of artificial insemination, organ transplants, as well as research into memory and controlling moods.